Carter Capps

 Carter Lewis Capps (born August 7, 1990) is an American former professional baseball pitcher, and current pitching coach for the Seattle Redhawks.
-Carter played in Major League Baseball (MLB) for the San Diego Padres, Seattle Mariners, and Miami Marlins.
+Capps played in Major League Baseball (MLB) for the San Diego Padres, Seattle Mariners, and Miami Marlins from 2012 to 2017.

 Amateur career

+Capps attended North Lenoir High School in LaGrange, North Carolina.
+He played for the school's baseball team as a backup catcher.